Roles & Permissions

 -

-Some roles will appear with the tag Inherited from project on the Roles & Permissions page in Control Center.
+Some roles on this page are tagged as Inherited from project.
 A Mendix Admin can review these custom project roles, keep the useful ones, and merge any duplicates.

-When members of your company invite someone to an project, they cannot select any role with the tag Inherited from project shown here, as these roles will not be shown to them.
+When members of your company invite someone to a project, they cannot select any role with the tag Inherited from project, as these roles will not be visible to them.

-From the overview page you can Create, Edit, or Delete a role.
+From the overview page, you can show role details, and create, edit, or delete a role.

 Creating a Role